brainworkup/neuro2/template.typst.md

 Visual-perceptual decision-making speed fell within the Low Average and ranked at the 9th percentile.
 This indicates performance as good as or better than 9% of same-age peers from the general population.

+Ethan's score on Coding (speed of information processing) was High Average.
+Ethan's score on Attention Index (general attentional and executive functioning) was High Average.
+Ethan's score on Digit Span (attention span and auditory attention) was Average.
+Maintenance and resequencing of progressively lengthier sets of pictures in spatial working memory fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+Selective attention and attentional fluency on a cancellation task fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+Auditory attentional capacity, or how much information can be processed at once fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+A measure of both attentional capacity and working memory fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+Rate of test taking, perceptual speed, visual discrimination, and visual attention scanning (random) fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+Rate of test taking, perceptual speed, visual discrimination, and visual attention scanning (structured) fell within the Average and ranked at the 37th percentile.
+This indicates performance as good as or better than 37% of same-age peers from the general population.

+Registering, maintaining, and manipulating auditory information fell within the Low Average and ranked at the 16th percentile.
+This indicates performance as good as or better than 16% of same-age peers from the general population.

+Efficiency of psychomotor speed, visual scanning ability, and visual-motor coordination fell within the Low Average and ranked at the 9th percentile.
+This indicates performance as good as or better than 9% of same-age peers from the general population.

+Visual-perceptual decision-making speed fell within the Low Average and ranked at the 9th percentile.
+This indicates performance as good as or better than 9% of same-age peers from the general population.

+Performance on a measures that requires cognitive flexibility, divided attention, visual search, and the ability to shift cognitive sets between number and letter sequences fell within the Below Average range.
+Maintenance and resequencing of progressively lengthier number strings in working memory fell within the Below Average and ranked at the 2nd percentile.
+This indicates performance as good as or better than 2% of same-age peers from the general population.

+Visual search speed, scanning, speed of processing, and motor speed and coordination on Part A of the Trail Making Test fell within the Exceptionally Low range.